trussworks/formik-to-react-hook-form-migration-guide/README.md

 ## Why?

-Formik is unmaintained with the last version at the time of writing published [over 2 years ago](https://www.npmjs.com/package/formik?activeTab=versions).
+Formik is unmaintained with the last version, at the time of writing, published [over 2 years ago](https://www.npmjs.com/package/formik?activeTab=versions).
 It is only a matter of time before the project is more detrimental to include as a dependency than it is helpful.
-There may even come a time when Formik is no longer compatible with modern versions of Node or React=, or other meta frameworks.
+There may even come a time when Formik is no longer compatible with modern versions of Node, React, or other meta frameworks.

 React Hook Form has surpassed Formik in popularity based on [npm download statistics](https://www.npmjs.com/package/react-hook-form).